 Download Speed

 Download speed refers to how fast data is transferred from the internet to your device.
-It’s measured in megabits per second (Mbps) and affects how quickly you can stream videos, load websites, and download files.
+It’s measured in megabits per second (Mbps) and affects how quickly you can stream videos, load websites, download files, and download updates for gaming.

 Why Download Speed Matters